 3. Men just don’t get seen enough for health stuff.

-Men are 24 percent less likely than women to have visited a doctor within the past year.
+According to the Cleveland Clinic, 61% of men have neglected visiting a doctor even when they needed to go.
 And when men are hospitalized, it’s more likely to be for complications from serious issues like congestive heart failure, pneumonia, and diabetes that could have been uncovered in routine visits or better managed with regular follow up.
 Whether it’s due to cultural beliefs and stereotypes around masculinity and machismo or the fear of invasive physical exams, guys just don’t like to get seen or even talk about health issues.
 Movember gets men and women talking about the importance of these issues and how they can help and support one another in staying healthy.
 If my Tom Selleck ‘stache can play a small part in sparking that conversation, I’m all for it.

 While many charitable organizations don’t make it easy to see how the funds collected are spent, that’s not the case with Movember.
-None of the money goes to operational overhead or salaries and Movember funds are easy to track thanks to the Movember report cards, which list each of the 1,000-plus projects funded, as well as the amounts donated to date, and each organization’s mission.
-The extensive list includes The Prostate Cancer Foundation, which supports research to reduce the death rate of recurrent or advanced prostate cancer (almost $30.5 million to date); the Global Health and Wellbeing Survey, which aims to increase understanding of men’s health issues across five countries (nearly $1.3 million to date); and the GAP5 Global Testicular Cancer Translational Research Initiative ($1.2 million to date), which investigates the biology behind testicular cancer relapse in order to understand why some men with early stage disease relapse after treatment and others don’t.
+None of the money goes to operational overhead or salaries and Movember funds are easy to track thanks to the Movember report cards, which list each of the 1,200-plus projects funded, as well as the amounts donated to date, and each organization’s mission.
+The extensive list includes The Prostate Cancer Foundation, which supports research to reduce the death rate of recurrent or advanced prostate cancer (almost $56 million to date); the Global Health and Wellbeing Survey, which aims to increase understanding of men’s health issues across five countries (nearly $879 thousand to date); and the GAP5 Global Testicular Cancer Translational Research Initiative ($828 thousand to date), which investigates the biology behind testicular cancer relapse in order to understand why some men with early stage disease relapse after treatment and others don’t.